QubesOS/qubes-doc/user/advanced-topics/audio-isolation.md

 # Introduction

 ## General Concept
 In Qubes, all VMs output sound to a virtual stream.
 By default, dom0 collects all these streams and relays them to the sound-device.
 This has the advantage of a very simple, robust setup.
-However, it requires dom0 to handle the soundcard (a pci-device) and disables any additional sound devices.
-Since bluetooth-haedsets are common or a broken sound-card requires using a USB-sound-device, a more flexible solution may be desirable.
+However, it requires dom0 to handle the sound card (a pci-device) and disables any additional sound devices.
+Since bluetooth-headsets are common or a broken sound-card requires using a USB-sound-device, a more flexible solution may be desirable.

 ## Setup Goals
-A successfull setup with this guide will provide a dedicated VM for sound processing.
+A successful setup with this guide will provide a dedicated VM for sound processing.
 All VMs will output their sound through the new VM instead of dom0.
 New audio-devices can be added (e.g. via `qvm-usb`) and used as physical output.
 Microphone capability will be available as before.

 ## Caveats
 Qubes 4.2 switched from pipewire to pulseaudio.
 Apart from some details (installed packages, required permissions), this doesn't seem to affect user experience at all.

 The volume-tray-icon doesn't work for audio-VMs at the moment.

 Some systems integrate a sound-card with the graphics card.
 There is usually another, normal sound card available.
 If for any reason you want to use the sound-card integrated in your graphics card, see whether the sound-card is a dedicated PCI-device.
 This would result in a partial PCI-device passed through to your audio-VM, which may result in unstable behaviour.
-However, if this isn't possible for you and using the sound-card on your GPU is necessarry, you may have to stick with dom0 as audio-VM.
+However, if this isn't possible for you and using the sound-card on your GPU is necessary, you may have to stick with dom0 as audio-VM.

 Keyboard-shortcuts won't work, as the keyboard is attached to dom0 and not your audio-VM.
-However, the most importand shortcuts can be replicated with commands at the end.
+However, the most important shortcuts can be replicated with commandline-bindings.

 # Setup
 ## Choosing A Template